DasHeiligeWienerSchnitzel/BuildandRessources-Mod/README.md

 ## Code Architecture

 The following diagram shows how the main systems and functions of BuildAndRessources interact with each other.
+It is still work in progress tho.

 <a href="https://raw.githubusercontent.com/DasHeiligeWienerSchnitzel/BuildandRessources-Mod/6307cef5e5c401f085e58ba5351d3f2f38c9b193/mod-architecture.svg">
   <img src="mod-architecture.svg" alt="BuildAndRessources Mod Architecture" width="100%">